Weston-Liu/jQuery.vitrine.js/README.md

 #### speed: 400

-Set the animation duration in millisecond
+Set the animation duration in millisecond.

 #### loop: false

-Allow loop
+Allow loop.

 #### title: ''

-Set the title of vitrine, in the demo above, it's '已开启区域'
+Set the title of vitrine, in the demo above, it's '已开启区域'.

 #### color: '#000'

-Set the color of title and item decription
+Set the color of title and item decription.